Knowing Rowing

 Rowing Disciplines

-There are four basic disciplines of rowing that Ontario residents enjoy – flatwater rowing, indoor rowing, coastal rowing, and row touring.
-While flatwater remains the most well-known and popular discipline both indoor and coastal rowing are growing segments of the sport, while row touring has established a strong base of participants Ontario since its inception in the 1990’s.
-Clubs across Ontario offer many different programs for both new and veteran rowers alike in each discipline, with participants typically training in programs that are designed based on age and development stage.
+There are four disciplines of rowing that Ontario residents enjoy – flatwater rowing, indoor rowing, coastal rowing/beach sprints, and row touring.
+While flatwater remains the most well-known and popular discipline both indoor and coastal rowing/beach sprints are growing segments of the sport.
+Row touring has established a strong base of participants Ontario since its inception in the 1990’s, and some rowers travel all over the world to participate in tours.
+Clubs across Ontario offer many different programs for both new and veteran rowers alike, with participants typically training in programs that are designed based on age and development stage.

 Flatwater Rowing